-Error Code Error String Description $\frac{\cos ac}{0}$ Success The command completed successfully.
-1 Invalid- Command Command completed successfully.
-Command could not be parsed and identified as an interface supported command.
-2 Invalid- Command- Parameter One or more parameter types were unrecognized for this command.
-3 Invalid- Parameter- Value One or more parameter values were illegal or out-of-range for this command.
-4 Parameter- Dependency- Error Parameter value was invalid in combination with other parameters or values.
-5 Incomplete- Parameter-List The parameter list was incompletely specified and the command cannot be executed.
-6 System- Resource-Limit Command could not be executed because of a resource limit in the system.
-For example: the Reader could not add a fourth trap receiver because the device only supports three.
-7 Unsupported- Command Reserved for Future commands.
-8 Permission- Denied User does not have permission to access this command.
-9 Previous- Command-In- Progress The command was rejected because a previous command is still in progress and the new command could not be processed.
-10 Command- Being- Processed The command cannot be finished right away: It is being processed.
-11 Failure The command failed internally for an unexpected reason.
-12 Provider- Unavailable The process responsible for handling the requested operation is currently unavailable and therefore cannot complete the requested operation.
-13 Status-Was- Lost The command failed internally and produced an invalid result.
-14 Success- Reboot- Required The command completed successfully and the Reader requires a reboot before any changes take effect.
+Error Code Error String Description 0 Success The command completed successfully.
+1 Invalid- Command could not be parsed and identified as an interface Command supported command.
+2 Invalid- One or more parameter types were unrecognized for this command.
+Command- Parameter 3 Invalid- One or more parameter values were illegal or out-of-range for this Parameter- command.
+4 Value 4 Parameter- Parameter value was invalid in combination with other parameters Dependency- Error or values.
+F The perspector list was incompletely encodified and the command 5 Incomplete- Parameter-List The parameter list was incompletely specified and the command cannot be executed.
+6 System- Command could not be executed because of a resource limit in the 0 Resource-Limit system.
+For example: the Reader could not add a fourth trap Resource Emili receiver because the device only supports three.
+7 Unsupported- Reserved for Future commands.
+Command 8 Permission- User does not have permission to access this command.
+Denied 9 Previous- The command was rejected because a previous command is still in Command-In- progress and the new command could not be processed.
+Progress 10 Command- The command cannot be finished right away: It is being processed.
+Being- 11 Processed The common d foiled internally for an amounted measure 11 19 Failure The command failed internally for an unexpected reason.
+12 Provider- Unavailable The process responsible for handling the requested operation is currently unavailable and therefore cannot complete the requested Unavanable operation.
+13 Status-Was- The command failed internally and produced an invalid result.
+10 Lost The command failed mornary and produced an invalid result.
+14 Success- The command completed successfully and the Reader requires a Reboot- reboot before any changes take effect.
+Required v 0 -

 Error

-$\mathbf{Code}$ Error String Description
+Code Error String Description

 15 Incompatible- With-Enabled- Feature The feature is not compatible with another feature which is already enabled.